-10 of the 12 vertices of the $[4^{1}\cdot 5^{6}]$ cage correspond to meeting points of three edges, and DFT optimisations were carried out with fluoride anions located at these 10 sites.
+10 of the 12 vertices of the $[4.5^6]$ cage correspond to meeting points of three edges, and DFT optimizations were carried out with fluoride anions located at these 10 sites.
 Four of these Si atoms belong to the basal 4MR, four are located roughly in the equatorial plane, and another two form the apices of the cage.
 In the experimental structure, fluoride is bonded to one of these apical sites (F@Si3).
-All sites are visualised in Figure 2, coloured according to their relative energy with respect to F@Si3.
-While the second apical site F@Si4 is very close in energy to the experimental one ( $\Delta E{rel} = 2.4 \text{ kJ mol}^{-1}$ ), all equatorial positions are energetically unfavourable.
-On the other hand, one of the sites associated with the basal 4MR is energetically more favourable than the experimental position (F@Si10: $\Delta E{rel} = -7.9 \text{ kJ mol}^{-1}$ ), making STF the only of the studied zeolites where the lowest-energy fluoride location deviates from the experimentally observed position.
-The other 4MR sites are similar in energy to F@Si3.
+All sites are visualized in Figure 2, colored according to their relative energy with respect to F@Si3.
+While the second apical site F@Si4 is very close in energy to the experimental one ( $\Delta E{rel} = 2.4$ kJ mol-1), all equatorial positions are energetically unfavorable.
+On the other hand, one of the sites associated with the basal 4MR is energetically more favorable than the experimental position (F@Si10: $\Delta E{rel}$ = -7.9 kJ mol-1, the other 4MR sites are similar in energy to F@Si3).
+STF is the only of the studied zeolites where the lowest-energy fluoride location deviates from the experimentally observed position.
+In this context, it has to be noted that the structure of Mu-26 was refined from powder diffraction data.
+As the DMASD+ cations could not be localized with Fourier difference methods, presumably due to disorder, their initial positions were obtained using force-field based modeling with the DREIDING force field.
+This is an important difference to the other four zeolites, where the crystal structures, including positions of the non-hydrogen OSDA atoms, were determined from single-crystal X-ray diffraction (XRD) data (in some cases using synchrotron radiation).11-14,17 For this reason, it seems plausible to attribute a larger degree of uncertainty to the position and orientation of the OSDA in this system, and the DFT optimizations will only find the nearest local minimum.
+As interactions with the OSDA can have a non-negligible impact on the energetic ordering of the fluoride sites, it cannot be ruled out that errors in the orientation of the DMASD+ cations in the $[4^4 \cdot 5^8 \cdot 6^6 \cdot 10^2]$ cages are responsible for the observed discrepancies.

 Figure 2: Energetic ordering of fluoride positions in NON and STF.
-All positions that were considered in separate calculations are shown within a single cage, coloured according to their relative energy.
+All positions that were considered in separate calculations are shown within a single cage, colored according to their relative energy.
 The experimentally observed sites are shown as larger spheres than other sites.